-I’ve been testing out the Effectrode Tube Drive for a few weeks now.
-I must say I’m quite impressed.
+I’ve been testing out Effectrode’s Tube Drive overdrive pedal for a few weeks now.
+I must say I’m impressed.
 I read up a little on the pedal before I received it.
-I knew that it runs at high voltage which allows more headroom.
+I knew that it runs at high voltage, which allows for more headroom.

 This was appealing to me.
-Part of my dis-satisfaction with other pedals is I feel they’re too compressed.
+Part of my dissatisfaction with other pedals is that they’re too compressed.

 When I first plugged in I was quite surprised.
 It didn’t cut any low end from my sound.
-I find that a lot of overdrive pedals tend to filter the signal.
-The Tube drive leaves the low end intact.
+I find that a lot of overdrive pedals filter the signal.
+The Tube Drive leaves the low end intact.
 It actually feels like a tube amp.
-It has that nice sag feel to it.
+It has that nice sag feel.

-Since reviews are merely opinion based, let me give you a little about my background and tastes.
-I tend to prefer non master volume amps.
+Since reviews are opinion-based, let me tell you a little about my background and tastes.
+I tend to prefer non-master volume amps.
 I like power tube saturation.
-I use Victoria tweeds, the occasional Blackface Princeton or a Marshall JTM 45.
-Volume is an issue with ever changing environments when you like amp overdrive.
-I sometimes need a pedal to help me get that sound at small club volume.
+I use Victoria tweeds, the occasional Blackface Fender Princeton or a Marshall JTM45.
+When you like amp overdrive, volume is an issue with ever-changing environments.
+I sometimes need a pedal to help me get that sound at small-club volume.

 I don’t play with a lot of gain.
-Just about the amount you would get from a tweed deluxe cranked.
+Just about the amount you would get from a cranked Fender Tweed Deluxe.
 I find this is hard to recreate with pedals.

-I also tried it with a series of amps like a Victoria tweed 35115, Victoria 510, Fender Silverface Twin, Fender Blues Deville, Bogner Shiva and a Fender 59 Bassman.
+I also tried it with a series of amps—a Victoria 35115 tweed, a Victoria 510, a Fender Twin Silverface, a Fender Blues DeVille, a Bogner Shiva, and a Fender ’59 Bassman.

-For guitars I used a Les Paul with Voodoo pickups, Standard American Stratocaster, Telecaster ’52 re-issue with Voodoo pick ups and a Gibson Melody maker with P90’s.
+For guitars I used a Les Paul with Voodoo pickups, a Standard American Stratocaster, a Telecaster ’52 re-issue with Voodoo pickups, and a Gibson Melody Maker P90.

-The Tube Drive is a pretty quiet pedal.
-More then a lot of other pedals I used. it should be noted I’m not the noise police.
+The Tube Drive is pretty quiet.
+More than a lot of other pedals I use.
+It should be noted I’m not the noise police.
 I don’t mind a little hum here and there.
-I like analog tube gear and P90’s. it’s to be expected.
-Still though, it’s nice and quiet.
+I like analog tube gear and with P90s. it’s to be expected.
+Still, though, it’s nice and quiet.

-The craftsmanship is top notch.
+The craftsmanship is top-notch.
 There is nothing flimsy about it.
 Sealed pots ensure dust will never get in them.
-It also features special pots that can handle force from stepping on them.
+It also features special pots that can handle being stepped on.

-It does still have tubes exposed though.
-They’re guarded by metal rails, but you still have to be a little careful.
+It does still have exposed tubes .
+They’re guarded by metal rails, but you have to be careful.

 The top 12AX7A tube is swappable.
-You can buy variety of miniature 9 pin double triode tubes to try. other tubes like a 12AU7 will result in more subtle again.
+You can try a variety of miniature nine-pin double triode tubes.
+Other tubes like a 12AU7 will result in more subtle gain.

-The Effectrode Tube Drive features an all tube Baxandall stack circuit.
-In simple terms it allows you more control then a traditional bass-mid-treble knob on an amp.
+The Tube Drive features an all-tube Baxandall tone stack circuit.
+Very simply, this gives you more control than a traditional bass-mid-treble knob on an amp.

 You can either cut or boost with the circuit.
 This is a powerful feature.
 There are times when I have to plug into an amp that is bright enough to cut your head off.
 The cut option is a life saver.

 When you boost, it’s definitely not a traditional bright knob.
-It’s very dynamic with what frequencies are getting boosted.
+It’s very dynamic with which frequencies get boosted.